c4arl0s/HandlingUserInput/README.md

 # 3. [Add a Control to Toggle the State](https://github.com/c4arl0s/handlinguserinput#handlinguserinput---content)

-To give the user control over the list’s filter, you need to add a control that can alter the value of showFavoritesOnly.
+To give the user control over the list’s filter, you need to add a control that can alter the value of `showFavoritesOnly`.
 You do this by **passing a binding to a toggle control**.

 **A binding acts as a reference to a mutable state**.
 When a user taps the toggle from off to on, and off again, the control uses the binding to update the view’s state accordingly.